somakjha/Hackathon/README.md

 ## Find travel insurance plan for students
 ### Problem Statement : Find travel insurance plan for students

-### This project is build to extract the Insurance Details of various type of insurances like Travel Insurance, Health Insurance, Car insurance.
+### This project is build to extract the Insurance Details of various type of Insurances like Travel Insurance, Health Insurance, Car Insurance.

 *Prerequisites*:
 **Selenium WebDriver**,